 Hozier made history in 2014 when his best-known song, “Take Me to Church,” climbed to the tops of charts across the globe after the release of its accompanying music video.
 It provided a scathing commentary on the hypocrisy of the Catholic church and flung pent-up religious repression of human expression back in its face.

-He hasn’t released a full-length album since then – until earlier this month.
+He hadn’t released a full-length album since then – until earlier this month.
 And his fans are eating up these graceful, but lascivious forest nymph king vibes.

 His sophomore album, “Wasteland, Baby!” is the culmination of a year’s worth of previously released singles and new tracks, such as “Sunlight” and “Would That I.”